1jour1vin

 Wine rated 4/5Wine rated 4/5Wine rated 4/5Wine rated 4/5Wine rated 4/5

-On the fruit, slightly peppery but nicely balanced on the palate and, above all, beautifully long.
-You can sense the acidity, which undoubtedly comes from the terroir.
+On the palate, it has a slight hint of bell pepper but is well-balanced and, above all, has a lovely finish.
+You can really taste the acidity, which undoubtedly comes from the terroir.

 See all reviews from this customer